kellyjonbrazil/microsim/k8s_deployments/README.md

 - WWW Service
     - 3 Pods running the Server and Client
     - Service is publicly exposed via LoadBalancer on port 80
-    - Each client makes HTTP requests to the `auth` and `db` services on port 8080 every 3 seconds
+    - Each client makes an HTTP request to the `auth` or `db` service on port 8080 every second
-        - request size is 1KB
+        - Request size is 1KB
-    - Each client makes HTTP requests out to the internet on port 80 approximately every 10 requests
+    - Each client makes HTTP requests out to the internet on port 80 approximately every 10 seconds
-    - Each client sends a SQLi attack to the `auth` and `db` services approximately every 100 requests
+    - Each client sends a SQLi attack to the `auth` and `db` services approximately every 100 seconds
 - Auth Service
     - 3 Pods running the Server
     - Internal service only running on port 8080